frekyll/handybook/README.md

 # Handybook

 Handybook is a sleek and simple way to make an online manual.
 It was created internally at [Marathon Technology Group](https://www.marathontechgroup.com) by [Josh Wenning](https://twitter.com/frekyll).
+View the project live at [http://frekyll.github.io/handybook](http://frekyll.github.io/handybook).

 ## Adding New Header Listings